AdaCheng/adacheng.github.io/_posts/2019-11-02-COMET Commonsense Transformers for Automatic Knowledge Graph.md

 ---
-title: COMET: Commonsense Transformers for Automatic Knowledge Graph
+title: COMET, Commonsense Transformers for Automatic Knowledge Graph
 description: An introduction for a paper published in ACL'19.
 categories:
  - Paper_Note